-Column (1) of Table 9 includes this China offshoring measure in the patent equation.
-It enters with a positive but insignificant coefficient.
-Interestingly, in columns (2) and (3) we look at IT and TFP and do find a significant positive impact of offshoring.
 We also investigated using the WTO quasi-experiment of Table 2 to construct "input quotas" using the input-output tables to calculate predicted falls in the barriers to using Chinese inputs.
-Looking at the reduced forms for the technology equations (i.e. simply regressing the five year growth of each technology measure on input quotas and country dummies interacted with time dummies), removal of input quotas had no significant impact on patents, but significantly increased IT intensity and TFP (exactly the same as Table 9).
-When output quotas were also included in this specification, input quotas remained significant at the 5% level for the TFP equation, but were only significant in all three specifications.
+Looking at the reduced forms for the technology equations (i.e. simply regressing the five year growth of each technology measure on input quotas and country dummies interacted with time dummies), removal of input quotas had no significant impact on patents, but significantly increased IT intensity and TFP (see Table 10).
+When output quotas were also included in this specification, input quotas remained significant at the 5% level for the TFP equation, but were only significant at the 10% level for the IT equation.
+Output quotas remained positive and significant in all three specifications.

 Together these results suggest that while offshoring does not increase overall innovation (as measured by patents) it does increase IT intensity and productivity, presumably since offshoring moves the less IT intensive and lower productivity parts of the production process overseas to China.
-Throughout Table 9, the share of Chinese imports in the final goods market (our baseline measure) remains positive and significant with only slightly lower coefficients.